 Sometimes I cringe when I see literally 40 people in the address box on an email however for a large project that might even be too few.
-We use email as discussion boards, Replying All with each follow-up question and 2nd thought and clarification, it can be a long thread of information that doesn’t involve you, however you can bet someone needs to know and it is also is a fair assumption that someone is missing.
+As we use email as discussion boards, Replying All with each follow-up question and 2nd thought and clarification, it can be a long thread of information that doesn’t involve you, however you can bet someone needs to know and it is also is a fair assumption someone is missing.

 You can avoid such surprises on your project by doing the following: